AngelaRos25/Veggy_Mood/README.md

-# :avocado: Veggy Mood :avocado:
+# :broccoli: Veggy Mood :avocado:
 In this website you can search different veggy recipes and in the home page you wil find a "today picks" recipes.